Directives

 # With installation hint@needs terraform "Install from https://terraform.io"task infra: terraform apply

-# With auto-install recipe@needs brew -> install-brewtask setup: brew install ripgrep@only-os
+# With auto-install recipe@needs brew -> install-brewtask setup: brew install ripgrep@platform

-Section titled “@only-os”Valid values: linux, macos, windows.
+Section titled “@platform”Valid values: linux, macos, windows.
 You can list multiple — the recipe is registered if the current OS matches any of them.

 Section titled “Recipe Directives”Used inside recipe bodies.